-Current version: 1.0.0 (June 2023)
+Current version: 1.1.0 (June 2024)

 The libGPUInfo library is an open-source utility that can be integrated into an application to query the configuration of the Arm GPU present in the system, including the GPU model, shader core count, shader core performance characteristics, and cache size.
+This information

-This information can be used to adjust the application workload at runtime to match the capabilities of the device being used.
+Copyright [©] 2023-2024 Arm Limited (or its affiliates).
+All rights reserved.
+Non-Confidential can be used to adjust the application workload at runtime to match the capabilities of the device being used.

-1.0.0 release changes:
+1.1.0 release changes: